jinnlao/dashboard_swiss_health_study/README.md

 - Integrate nicely with the IT infrastructure of the study (REDCap)

 The front-end was developed in React, the back-end in PHP.
-The code can be found in both the `frontend` and `backend` folders.
+The code can be found in the `frontend` and `backend` folders.